Go back

 How Does Skill Studio AI Support SOP-to-Video Compliance at Scale?

-Skill Studio AI supports SOP-to-video compliance at scale by combining automated SOP-to-video conversion with an LMS environment built around 21 CFR Part 11 requirements such as auditability, controlled access, and record integrity.
+Skill Studio AI supports SOP-to-video production at scale with automated SOP-to-video conversion and an LMS environment; 21 CFR Part 11 requirements such as auditability and electronic signatures are on the roadmap and not yet built in.

 Pharma organizations with tens of thousands of employees cannot afford to treat each new SOP training as a bespoke video project.
 Instead, they need a factory model: standardized structures, reusable instructor personas, and consistent logging.
-Skill Studio AI automates SOP-to-video conversion, uses cloned instructor avatars to maintain consistent expert voice, and manages the outputs in a learning environment where audit trails, access control, and record retention are first-class features rather than afterthoughts.
+Skill Studio AI automates SOP-to-video conversion and uses cloned instructor avatars to maintain consistent expert voice; access control and record retention are supported today, while immutable Part 11 audit trails remain on the roadmap.

-This allows regulatory affairs, QA, and training teams to deploy compliant video training to new sites or product lines quickly—often in weeks instead of the months associated with legacy video production—without relaxing Part 11 rigor.
+This allows regulatory affairs, QA, and training teams to deploy video training to new sites or product lines quickly—often in weeks instead of the months associated with legacy video production—while planning separately for the Part 11 controls still on the roadmap.
 The result is a training system that scales with your pipeline while staying aligned with your validated quality framework.

 Frequently Asked Questions